Adam Blakeman

-Rev. Adam Blakeman (10 June 1596 – 7 September 1665) was an English Church of England clergyman who was an early migrant to New England and a founder of Stratford, Connecticut.
+Rev. Adam Blakeman (10 June 1598 – 7 September 1665) was an English Church of England clergyman who was an early migrant to New England and a founder of Stratford, Connecticut.

-Blakeman was born in Gnosall, Staffordshire, England on 10 June 1596.
-His birthplace is frequently misspelled in websites due to transcription errors from old records.
+Blakeman was born in Staffordshire, England in 1598, according to his matriculation records at Christ Church College, Oxford.
+(There is a 1596 baptismal record for an Adam Blakeman at Gnosall, Staffordshire, but the Oxford University records suggest that was a different (though likely related) Adam Blakeman.)

 Blakeman matriculated (entered college) at Christ Church, Oxford on 28 May 1617.
 He was a preacher for some years in Great Bowden, Leicestershire, and in Derbyshire, and in 1638 went to Connecticut.
 In 1639 he led the original settlers of Stratford, Connecticut, and served as the first minister of the church until his death on 7 September 1665.

 Stratford, like a number of other New England towns of the 1630s, was founded as a Utopian community by Puritans fleeing persecution in England.
 The town's minister was also its political leader, and ruled both his flock and his town as the unquestioned representative of God.